 There are several things that you can do to help protect your baby from pertussis.
 Babies get a vaccine to protect them from pertussis when they are 2 months, 4 months, and 6 months of age.
 They get an additional dose at 15 to 18 months.
 However, babies are most susceptible during their first few months of life either because they have not gotten the vaccine yet or because the dose they received did not fully protect them.
 During this time, you can protect your baby by making sure that all of the adults (or siblings) who will be around the baby are protected - this is what public health personnel call the "cocooning" method.

 There is a vaccine available for adolescents and adults called Tdap.
 The "p" means that it contains a pertussis component.
 Pregnant women should receive the Tdap vaccine between 27 and 36 weeks’ gestation during each pregnancy.
-If you are past this point in your pregnancy, be sure to ask for the Tdap vaccine before being discharged from the hospital.
+Although any time during this window is acceptable, public health officials recommend getting the vaccine as early as possible during this window.
+If you are past 36 weeks in your pregnancy, be sure to ask for the Tdap vaccine before being discharged from the hospital.
 Your spouse, the baby's grandparents and any other adults who will commonly be around the baby should also get the vaccine in advance of your delivery.